What is the ratio of energy storage power and capacity

 - What is the peak and frequency regulation energy storage capacity of the power grid

-- What is the capacity and power of energy storage power stations
+- What are the rated capacity units of energy storage power stations

 - What is the proportion of wind power energy storage battery capacity